IPFS Content Addressing (CID Handling)

 const agreementCid = await pinToIPFS(operatingAgreementPDF);

 // 2.
-Create parent document with references (use string format)
+Create parent document with references (string format)

 const parentData = {